mph-/lcapy/doc/networks.rst

 Two-port networks
 =================

 Two-port networks are represented in the Laplace domain.
+Basic two-ports networks can be combined to produce more complicated two-port networks.

 Shunt two-port